Dr. Kierstin DeWitt

 This is the mental/emotional component of the self including our values, our behaviors, patterns, character strengths, trauma, personality traits, thoughts, beliefs, etc.

-This is the physical body which is impacted by our inner self and the interactive self as well as sleep, movement, hydration, nutrition, sunlight, breath, etc.
+This is the physical aspect that includes things such a; sleep, movement, hydration, nutrition, sunlight, breath, etc.

 This is the self that relates to how we interact with the world around us and how it impacts us.
 It includes; community, romantic partners, relationship with time, money, career, play, our environment, etc.